 This variety grows best in Zones 4 to 7, requires 800-1,000 chill hours, and reaches heights of up to six feet tall.
 Watch out, though – it’s highly susceptible to blueberry shock virus.

 You can find plants in #1 containers available at Nature Hills Nursery.

 ‘Duke’ produces firm fruit and is an abundant producer, which is probably why it’s one of the most widely planted northern varieties.

 It blooms late and fruit ripens early, which means it doesn’t run the risk of being damaged by late spring frosts as often as early blooming types do.

-It grows best in Zones 4-7, needs about 800-1,000 chill hours, and may require trellising because of its heavy yields.
+It grows best in Zones 4 to 7, needs about 800 to 1,000 chill hours, and may require trellising because of its heavy yields.
 It grows to be about six feet tall at maturity.

 One drawback is that it’s particularly sensitive to pH and nutrition in the soil.
 If you fail to provide what it needs, it won’t fruit or your harvest will be smaller than usual.